JunkyByte/final_hpc_and_cloud/CLOUD/report.md

 ### Monitoring

+Next cloud provides some monitoring metrics inside its webui by default.
+These system metrics can be accessed by

+ `Administration Settings -> System`.

-In order to monitor the system performances it is convenient to integrate a monitoring system like Grafana backed up by Prometheus for the data collection.
-These systems are flexible and can be dockerized for easy setup, allowing to monitor the performances also of local disks and network operations.
+In order to build a more customizable monitoring system it might be convenient to use a tool like Grafana, backed up by Prometheus for the data collection.
+These systems are flexible and can be dockerized for easy setup, allowing to monitor also local disks and network operations.
+I provide more details in the **deployment** section.